 The flame sensor acts to prove the flame has carried over from the ignitor to the right-most burner.
 If no flame is sensed, the gas valve(s) will close automatically.
 If no flame is sensed on three ignition trials the boiler will lock out.
-Upon lockout, manually push the ENTER/RESET button on the display panel to restart the boiler.
+In the event of a lockout, depress the ENTER/RESET button on the display board to restart the boiler.